dheerajVagavolu/Parallel_Computing_cs17b028/README.md

 ## Files
 * Makefile: Use this to compile the c programs.
 * matrix_creator.c: This is the program to generate the random adjacency matrix.
+It creates a file 'matrix.txt'.
 * shortest_path.c: This is the core algorithm implementing the shortest path algorithm using multiple processes.
+It reads the matrix from 'matrix.txt'.
+* While running the shortest_path.c make sure the nodes parameter matches that of the matrix.txt file.

 ## Algorithm